 How many Umrahs can I perform?

 There is no limit on the number of Umrah you can perform with an Umrah Visa.
 We advise you to obtain a wristband from your Umrah company, which will give you ease of access to Haram and to performing Umrah.
-This is particularly useful for those who are not tech savvy as you do not need to use the Etamarna booking App to book Umrah or Salaah (Prayers).
+This is particularly useful for those who are not tech savvy as you do not need to use the Nusuk booking App to book Umrah.
 Certain hotels can also issue you Umrah permits, but please check with them before booking.

-What are the restrictions to touch the Ka’abah, Hajr Aswad (Black Stone), Prayers in Hateem and Mataaf?
+What are the restrictions to touch the Ka’bah, Black Stone, Prayers in Hateem and Mataaf?

 Can I perform Nafl Tawaf?

 Nafl tawaf (i.e. not part of an umrah) is allowed on the first floor only of Masjid Al Haram.
 There is no need to book a slot using the Nusuk app.